-Recent research reveals that gum disease is linked to increased risk for major overall health problems, including but not limited to stroke, heart disease, respiratory problems, osteoporosis, diabetes complications, low birth weight and most recently, dementia.
-Because of these findings, research continues.
+Recent research reveals that gum disease is linked to increased risk for major overall health problems, including, but not limited to stroke, heart disease, respiratory problems, osteoporosis, diabetes complications, low birth weight and most recently, dementia.

-It makes perfect sense, though that gum disease is linked to overall health problems.
+It makes perfect sense that gum disease is linked to overall health problems.
 Everything that enters or is present in the mouth has access to the whole body.
-The mouth is like a portal to the body.
+The mouth is a portal to the body.
 That's why regular checkups and hygiene visits are vital to not only oral health, but overall health as well.

 Is Gum Disease Curable?

 Unfortunately, gum disease is not curable.
 However, your dentist can detect early warning signs of gum disease at your regular dental checkups.

 At this stage, prevention might be as simple as changing your brushing technique, improving your flossing routine or changing the products you use for oral care at home.

 Once gum disease sets in, your dentist can often treat it with non-surgical therapy including:

 - Scaling or Root Planing – These deep-cleaning measures involve scraping and removing plaque and tartar from teeth above and below the gum line.